Do you ever wish for that Colgate smile?

 Your dentist will need to change the structure of your natural teeth to place them properly.
 It’s permanent because you can not restore the enamel shaved down before placement.
 However, also keep in mind that many veneers will eventually need to be replaced — they last, on average, for about 10 years — or you can choose a different restoration option to take their place.

-Dental veneers are an excellent way to hide discolored, crooked, or damaged teeth, but it’s important to consider the pros and cons that come with the territory before getting them.
+Dental veneers are an excellent way to hide discoloured, crooked, or damaged teeth, but it’s important to consider the pros and cons that come with the territory before getting them.
 Make an appointment with your dentist to find out if dental veneers are the right solution for improving confidence in your smile.

 2. Natural Veneers May Increase Sensitivity